Ben Harper: Career

 At the age of twelve, Harper played his first gig.
 During the 1980s, in his teen years, Harper began to play the slide guitar, mimicking the style of Robert Johnson.
 Harper refined his style, taking up the Weissenborn slide guitar.
-Harper escaped from the Inland Empire after being offered an invitation by Taj Mahal to tour with the artist.
+Harper was offered an invitation by Taj Mahal to tour with the artist.
 They recorded Taj Mahal's album Follow the Drinking Gourd, released in November 1990, and toured Hawaii.

 In 1992, Harper recorded the LP Pleasure and Pain with folk multi-instrumentalist Tom Freund.
+After this limited-edition record, Harper secured a lifetime record deal with Virgin Records.
+In 1993, he toured venues in California and France with his band, Ben Harper and the Innocent Criminals, and performed with Taj Majal at Austin City Limits.

+In 1994, Harper released his debut album, Welcome to the Cruel World and toured the US and Canada with the Innocent Criminals.
+In November of the same year, he performed two solo shows in Spain.

-After this limited-edition record, Harper secured a lifetime record deal with Virgin Records, which released his debut album, Welcome to the Cruel World, in 1994.
-This allowed him to be invited to the Rencontres Trans Musicales of Rennes in France in December 1993 where he went up on a large stage for the first time.
-His first album was followed by Fight For Your Mind in 1995, with Juan Nelson on bass, which became a college radio favorite and included several songs that Harper still plays live regularly.
+He released his second album, Fight For Your Mind, in 1995, with Juan Nelson on bass, which became a college radio favorite and included several songs that Harper has played live throughout his career.
+The same year, the band expanded their reach to Europe and performed in the Netherlands, Switzerland, Italy, Spain, Canada, and a handful of US dates.
+His music received a great deal of airplay and critical acclaim in Europe and was widely played in Australia (first on Triple J radio).

 In 1999, at the Santa Barbara Bowl, Harper met Jack Johnson and sent a demo tape of Johnson's songs to his producer, J. P. Plunier, who then produced Johnson's first album, Brushfire Fairytales, in December 2000.
 Jack Johnson became the opening act in late February 2001 for the last 23 cities of Ben Harper's “Innocent Criminals” tour of the United States.

-Early in Harper's career, his music received more attention in Europe and was widely played in Australia (first on Triple J radio).
-Harper has made comments on a number of occasions that his career was kicked off in Australia.
-While he was a well-known and respected figure in the United States, he was also a star in countries like Australia, New Zealand, France, Portugal, Germany, Switzerland and the Netherlands, receiving a great deal of airplay and critical acclaim.
-His popularity in Europe became wide enough that he was French Rolling Stone magazine's Artist of the Year (Artiste De L'Année) in 2003, and his Australian tour that year for Diamonds on the Inside was highly successful with record sales.